GetStream/stream-chat-react-native/README.md

 } from 'stream-chat-react-native'; // or 'stream-chat-expo'
 ```

-UI will be automatically updated in this case.

 Please read this docs on i18n for more details and further customizations - https://getstream.github.io/stream-chat-react-native/#streami18n